-First and foremost you need to open the preferences panel in order to make adjustments to your workspace.
+First and foremost you need to open the preferences panel to make adjustments to your workspace.
 You will find when you open affinity designer that there is a small gear symbol in the upper right corner of the screen.
 This gear is where you tap to open the preferences and begin customizing your workspace.

 - Automatically update help – will automatically look online for the updated help version and download it